platforminfo/platforminfo/README.md

 # PlatformInfo Python library

 **This is alpha quality code.
-Do not use this code in its current form**
+Do not use this code in its current form unless you are prepared to see severely restricted functionality**

-Simple system info for Python.
+System info for Python made simple.

 Features:

-* Return kernel (kernel version coming soon)
+* Return kernel AND kernel version for Mac, Windows, Linux

-* Return OS version (general AND specific)
+* Return OS versions for Windows, Mac, Linux
+* Return OS build numbers for Windows, Mac (usually no build numbers on Linux)
 * Return architecture (Linux/Mac only, Windows planned)

-This code still has an extremely limited feature set and should not be used in production.

-***THERE IS NO DOCUMENTATION YET.
-IF YOU REALLY WANT TO USE THIS, READ THE CODE.
-Documentation coming soon***
+If you have a suggestion, (feel free to submit a feature request)[https://github.com/platforminfo/platforminfo/issues]